Christ is Our High Priest

 Finally, we have to understand that how we live our lives matters.
 A faithful Christian understands that Judgment is real.
 "And as it is appointed for men to die once, but after this the judgment, so Christ was offered once to bear the sins of many.
 To those who eagerly wait for Him He will appear a second time, apart from sin, for salvation" (Hebrews 9:27-28).
 We must face judgment regarding the things we have done.
 "For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad" (II Corinthians 5:10).
 The choices we make each day of our lives really do matter.

-We never want to lose sight of these basic concepts, but the writer’s point is that we also don't need to continually rehash these same topics repeatedly.
+We never want to lose sight of these basic concepts, but the writer’s point is that we also don't need to rehash these same topics repeatedly.
 These topics are the foundations for other topics.
 When we discuss sin, we do so in the light of the fact that we know that we will be judged and that we were called to repent from dead works.
 When we discuss the treatment of our fellow Christians, we do so knowing why we are in fellowship.

 Class Discussion:

-Warning: Impossible to convince to return
+Warning: Impossible to convince some to return

 (Hebrews 6:4-8)